zxzteh/temp_to_pwm_converter/README.md

 The following graphs illustrate the performance and behavior of the temperature-to-PWM converter under various conditions.

-### 1. All Captures
+### 1. Whole Capture
 Experiment took about 10 minutes with several conditions: room temperature -> freezer camera -> under heat gun -> room temperature.

 ![All Captures](Tests/all_capture.png)